Request parameters.

 An OTOCO (One-Triggers-One-Cancels-the-Other) is an order list comprised of 3 orders.

-The first order is called the working order and must be LIMIT
+The first order is called the working order and must be LIMIT or LIMIT_MAKER.
+Initially, only the working order goes on the order book.

 The behavior of the working order is the same as the OTO.